-RCMP Sled Dogs Report (2006)
+RCMP SLED DOGS REPORT (2006)

-The report and compilation, referenced here as the RCMP Sled Dogs Report, exonerated RCMP members of criminal or administrative wrongdoing in the matter of killing Inuit sled dogs and, by extension, exonerated the federal government.
-The report addressed RCMP behaviour from a forensic, rather than historical perspective without examining the cultural practices and rules of Inuit society at the time.
-It focused on whether particular actions by RCMP members were sanctioned by legislation and concluded that the killings were legal.
+The report and compilation, referenced here as the RCMP Sled Dogs Report, exonerated RCMP members of criminal or administrative wrongdoing in the matter of killing Inuit sled dogs, by extension exonerating the federal government.
+The report addressed RCMP behaviour from a forensic rather than historical perspective, without examining the cultural practices and rules of Inuit society at the time.
+It focused on whether particular actions by RCMP members were sanctioned by legislation, and concluded that the killings were legal.
 They also looked for but did not find patterns that might show that actions were directed toward forcing Inuit off the land and into settlements.

-QTC historical research (2008-10)
+QTC HISTORICAL RESEARCH (2008-10)

-Although the QTC mandate addresses a smaller geographic territory (only the Baffin Regionii) than is covered in the RCMP report, it calls for the use of a more complete methodology and inclusive social purpose that looks far beyond the issue of dog deaths to thoroughly investigate how other socio-economic trends, ill-formed government polices and practices also impacted Inuit at that time.
-It integrates Inuit concepts of justice (what is 'right', what is a 'wrong' and how should transgressions be addressed) into its analysis of the responses of Inuit to dog killings and other actions of RCMP officers.
+Although the QTC mandate addresses a smaller geographic territory (the Baffin Region) than is covered in the RCMP report, it calls for the use of a more complete methodology and inclusive social purpose that looks far beyond the issue of dog deaths to thoroughly investigate how other socioeconomic trends and ill-formed government polices and practices also impacted Inuit at that time.
+It integrates Inuit concepts of justice (what is "right," what is "wrong," and how transgressions should be addressed) into its analysis of the responses of Inuit to dog killings and other actions of RCMP officers.

-In addition to extensive archival research and listening to approximately 350 individuals (Inuit, retired RCMP and DIAND staff, scholars and politicians), the QTC benefitted from generous access to RCMP records, including documents and administrative correspondence, gathered by the RCMP for its own report.
+In addition to extensive archival research and listening to approximately 350 individuals (Inuit, retired RCMP, DIAND staff, scholars, and politicians), the QTC benefitted from generous access to RCMP records, including documents and administrative correspondence gathered by the RCMP for its own report.